ollej/rusty-slider/README.md

 When the command line flag `--enable-code-execution` is used, it is possible to run shell code in code blocks and show the result.

-Code blocks marked with `bash` can be executed by pressing the `enter` key.
+Code blocks marked with `bash`, `sh`, or `python` can be executed by pressing the `enter` key.
 The output will be added in a new code block at the bottom of the slide.

 This feature only works when running locally on a machine that can run shell scripts.
 Be careful when using this as there is no checks done on the shell